Pro7 Taff Tests Bodify EMS – A Look Behind the Training

 • Recommended EMS use: two to three times per week.

-The feature presented the application as flexible and suitable for everyday life – ideal for anyone looking for a new form of exercise.
+The feature presented the application as flexible and suitable for everyday life — especially for people looking to add a new element to their training routine.

 taff reports: Here’s how the test with Bodify EMS devices went